RogerioBlanco/PixelCanvasBot/README.md

 * [optional] **--xreversed**    is a True or False flag that determines which side to begin drawing from when using `--draw_strategy linear`.
 Default: False

 * [optional] **--yreversed**    is a True or False flag that determines which side to begin drawing from when using `--draw_strategy linear`.
 Default: False

+* [optional] **--notify** is a True or False flag that toggles desktop notifications when your bot needs you to do a capcha.
+Default: False

 #### Note:
 The reverse parameters only work on the linear draw strategies (linear and quickfill).
 Use to choose which corner to draw linearly from (default is top left corner).